V22 Louise House

 - Original design

 - Thomas W Aldwinckle, 1891

-It was famously visited by the leading Polish pediatrician, teacher and children's rights exponent Janusz Korczak in 1911.
-He later said that it was the impact of this visit which made him decide not to have children of his own, but to devote his life to the rights of the child.
+The leading Polish paediatrician, teacher and children’s rights exponent Janusz Korczak famously visited it in 1911.
+He later said that it was the impact of this visit that made him decide not to have children of his own, but to devote his life to the rights of the child.
 On his return to his native Poland, Korczak started a number of children's homes in Warsaw and elsewhere, where he developed his own unique views of the rights of the child.
 Korczak subsequently perished under the Nazis in Treblinka concentration camp, staying with his children to the end, despite opportunities to escape.
 Little known in this country, he is revered in Poland and Israel.
-As well as many books on education and children's welfare, he wrote plays and children's stories and is regarded as one of the inspirations for the Universal Declaration on the Rights of the Child, adopted by the United Nations in the postwar period.
+As well as many books on education and children's welfare, he wrote plays and children's stories and is regarded as one of the inspirations for the Universal Declaration on the Rights of the Child, adopted by the United Nations in the post-war period.